mojaloop/documentation/contributors-guide/tools-and-technologies/automated-license-scanning.md

 ]
 ```

->___FAQ:__ Why keep a whitelist?_
+>___FAQ:__ Why keep a allowlist?_
 >
 >The license-scanner is not perfect, and sometimes there are packages that have been incorrectly identified, or contain no license entry in the `package.json` file, but do contain a valid license in the package's git repository.
 >
->By maintaining a whitelist of packages we have manually audited, we can get around incorrectly labelled packages.
+>By maintaining a allowlist of packages we have manually audited, we can get around incorrectly labelled packages.

 ## Running Inside CI/CD